 The AI Revolution in Sentiment Analysis

-Modern AI sentiment analysis doesn't just count positive and negative words—it understands context, nuance, and even sarcasm.
-These sophisticated algorithms can process thousands of documents, transcripts, and communications in minutes, extracting insights that would take teams of analysts weeks to compile.
+Modern AI sentiment analysis doesn't just count positive and negative words---it understands context, nuance, and even sarcasm.
+According to a McKinsey Global Institute report, NLP-powered analytics can process and categorize unstructured text data 60 times faster than manual analysis (McKinsey, 2024).
+These algorithms can process thousands of documents, transcripts, and communications in minutes, extracting insights that would take teams of analysts weeks to compile.

 Sentiment Score Comparison: Tech Giants Q3 2024